The ICO exists to empower you through information.

 What does the law say about security measures?

-The UK eIDAS Regulation sets out trust service providers’ security obligations.
+UK eIDAS sets out trust service providers’ security obligations.
 Article 19(1) says:

 “Qualified and non-qualified trust service providers shall take appropriate technical and organisational measures to manage the risks posed to the security of the trust services they provide.
 Having regard to the latest technological developments, those measures shall ensure that the level of security is commensurate to the degree of risk.
 In particular, measures shall be taken to prevent and minimise the impact of security incidents and inform stakeholders of the adverse effects of any such incidents.”